AdobeDocs/commerce-pwa-studio/README.md

 # PWA Studio Docs

-This site hosts the documentation for Adobe's PWA Studio.
-If you would like to contribute to the documentation, use the following steps to set up your local development environment.
+This repo contains the documentation for Adobe's PWA Studio.
+To build the site locally, use the information provided here.

 ## Install Node 16 and Yarn 2